1,089 total views, 1 views today

 As mentioned above, EPF investments enjoy EEE status on contributions, withdrawal and interest earned.
 Please read the following to know the detailed EPF Tax rules.

 - EPF Contributions: EPF contributions are non-taxable.
 You can claim deduction under Section 80C of the Income Tax Act on your annual EPF contribution.
-The maximum limit on the amount of investments for claiming deduction under Section 80C is Rs.
+The maximum limit on the number of investments for claiming deduction under Section 80C is Rs.
 150,000.

 - EPF Withdrawals: EPF withdrawals are exempt from tax, if you withdraw the EPF amount at retirement age or as allowed under EPF rules.
 Taxation on EPF withdrawals depends on when and how much you withdraw out of your account.
 There could be three different scenarios for EPF withdrawal and tax exemption status will differ in each of these scenarios.